Trying to save South Africa's first language - BBC News

 Katrina Esau is working hard to save the language of her childhood from dying out.

-N||uu is considered the original language of southern Africa.
+N|uu is considered the original language of southern Africa.

 With no other fluent speakers in the world apart from this family, the language is recognised by the UN as "critically endangered".

-"When I was a child, I only spoke N||uu and I heard a lot of people speaking the language.
+"When I was a child, I only spoke N|uu and I heard a lot of people speaking the language.
 Those were good times, we loved our language but that has changed," says Ms Esau in Upington, a town in the Northern Cape Province.

 For centuries, the San roamed this region freely, gathering plants and hunting animals to feed their families.